 Deferred revenue, which is a contract liability, primarily consists of customer billings or payments received in advance of revenue being recognized from the Company's subscription and services contracts.
 The Company generally invoices customers annually in advance for its term-based licenses and either annually in advance or monthly in arrears for its SaaS offering.
-Typical payment terms range from due upon receipt to net 60 days of the invoice date.
 Deferred revenue that is anticipated to be recognized during the succeeding twelve-month period is recorded as deferred revenue within current liabilities and the remaining portion is recorded as deferred revenue, non-current.
 The Company records deferred revenue upon the right to invoice or when payments have been received for subscriptions or services not delivered.
 Deferred revenue does not necessarily represent the total contract value of the related agreements.